 Designed to provide pre-service teachers with various strategies, techniques, and materials related to teaching reading and writing in various content areas.
 Current research and practical applications will be interwoven into this course to assist teachers in the development of successful methods for comprehending text in science, social studies, health, English, and mathematics.
-This course is intended for undergraduate students as a special elective or as a required course for Middle Level Education with a specialization in English/Language Arts.
+Intended for undergraduate students as a special elective or as a required course for Middle Level Education with a specialization in English/Language Arts.

-Rationale: This is a newly-developed course to satisfy the PDE requirements for middle level teachers who will be teaching in grades 4-8 who are seeking English/ Language Arts specialization, however has applicability to be taken by other education majors across the university.
+Rationale: This is a newly-developed course to satisfy the PDE requirements for middle level teachers who will be teaching in grades 4-8 who are seeking English/ c Course Revision, Course Prefix Change, and Catalog Description Change

+Language Arts specialization, however has applicability to be taken by other education majors across the university.